sanderevers/sanderevers.github.io/_posts/2019-09-11-finding-sets.md

 <img src="/assets/img/77r.png" style="width: 100px; height: 154px; padding: 12px">

 Each card has four attributes (or features), which can take three possible values:
-- number of symbols (one/two/three)
+- number of symbols: one / two / three
-- symbol shape (squiggle/diamond/oval)
+- symbol shape: squiggle / diamond / oval
-- symbol color (red/purple/green)
+- symbol color: red / purple / green
-- symbol shading (solid/striped/outlined)
+- symbol shading:  solid / striped / outlined

 In Python, I'll represent a card using a 4-tuple of integers (each 0/1/2).
-For example, the leftmost card consists of two squiggles, green and outlined, so it's represented as `Card(1,0,2,2)`.
+For example, the leftmost card consists of two squiggles, green and outlined, so it's represented as `Card(1,0,2,2)` (the `1` means two symbols!).

 Three cards form a **set** if for _each_ attribute, all three cards _either_ have the same value, _or_ the three different values.
 Let's check that the combination shown above is a set: